yuvalshifriss/age-of-death-prediction/README.md

 Input file: data/heart_failure_clinical_records.csv
 Download from: [Kaggle – Heart Failure Clinical Records](https://www.kaggle.com/datasets/aadarshvelu/heart-failure-prediction-clinical-records)
 It contains clinical features of patients, with DEATH_EVENT = 1 indicating the patient died during follow-up and age at death.
+The time column represents the duration (in days) until the follow-up, with a maximum value of 285 days.
+Given this, we assume that for patients with DEATH_EVENT = 1, the age column reflects their age at death.

 # 🚀 Scripts Overview
 ## 1. `explore_data_app.py`